Update: This excellent performing TV is still in production as a 2017 model (XBR75X940E) that included some feature

 Ah, performance – this is where the XBR940D truly shines!
 And as mentioned earlier, this TV delivers the best picture quality I’ve seen to date with the exception of LG’s OLED 65E6P 4K HDR TV, which in my opinion and experience, has the best picture quality of any TV I’ve currently seen, period.

-Sony has done an excellent job in making their latest flagship model a class leading performer with breath taking picture quality.
+Sony has done an excellent job in making their latest flagship model a class-leading performer with breathtaking picture quality.
 The resolution this TV reveals is simply amazing.
-Detail and clarity are first rate, producing sharp and crisp images with exceptional amounts of fine detail which was readily apparent in people, objects and of landscaping scenes displayed on screen.
+Detail and clarity are first-rate, producing sharp and crisp images with exceptional amounts of fine detail which were readily apparent in people, objects and of landscaping scenes displayed on the screen.

 Image transparency was also great and provided generous amounts of image depth while portraying on-screen images with a very three-dimensional appearance.